vommie/mpv-scripts/README.md

 ## License

 All scripts in this repository are public domain.
-No restrictions apply—do whatever you want with them!
+No restrictions apply - do whatever you want with them!